 What kind of training does Dr. Kwong have?

-Dr. Kwong earned his dental degree with highest honors in Cleveland, Ohio at Case Western Reserve University.
-He loved the school so much he stayed on to complete his orthodontic specialty training and finished a rigorous two-and-a-half year orthodontic residency program that included 7,000+ hours of training in all aspects of orthodontics.
-In addition to his Doctorate in Dental Surgery, he also has a Masters of Science in Dentistry, is a Certified Specialist in Orthodontics, and is a Board Certified Fellow of the Royal Canadian College of Dentists.
+Dr. Jeffrey Kwong, aka Dr. Jeff, earned his dental degree with highest honors in Cleveland, Ohio at Case Western Reserve University.
+He loved the school so much that he stayed on to complete his orthodontic specialty training and finished a rigorous two-and-a-half-year orthodontic residency program that included 7,000+ hours of training in all aspects of orthodontics.

 What is malocclusion?

 Malocclusion means an improper bite due to a misalignment of the teeth or jaws.
-It can refer to a variety of different conditions including crowding, spacing, overjet, an underbite, deep bite, open bite, a crossbite and narrow jaws.
+It can refer to a variety of different conditions, including crowding, spacing, overjet, an underbite, deep bite, open bite, a crossbite, and narrow jaws.

 Why should I have my teeth straightened?